Rapid-Brain/.github/profile/README.md

-This is the official Github organization for Rapid Brain Sp. z o.o.
-We are a small team of experienced developers who are passionate about creating high quality software, especially in the field of Mobile.
+This is the official GitHub organization for Rapid Brain Sp. z o.o.
+We are a small team of experienced engineers who are passionate about creating high-quality software, especially in the field of Mobile.

+Enough talking, let's see some code!